International-Data-Spaces-Association/IDS-G/CONTRIBUTING.md

 IDS-G is the official repository of [IDSA](https://www.internationaldataspaces.org) to publish the [IDS-RAM]() and the subsequent specifications.

-All content published here is approved by the IDSA Technical Steering Committee and the ISDA Working Groups.
+All content published here is approved by the IDSA Technical Steering Committee and the IDSA Working Groups.
 Detailed information on the contribution process can be found in the [IDS-G Handbook](Handbook/README.md).
 Nevertheless, you are very welcome to contribute to this project when you find a bug, want to suggest an improvement, or have an idea for a useful feature.
 For this, always create an issue and a corresponding branch, and follow our style guides as described below.